philips-labs/igtcloud-client/src/docs/InstitutesApi.md

     hospital_id = "hospital_id_example" # str |
     study_id = "study_id_example" # str |
-    auxiliary = False # bool |  (optional) if omitted the server will use the default value of False x_fields = "X-Fields_example" # str | An optional fields mask (optional)
+    auxiliary = False # bool |  (optional) if omitted the server will use the default value of False completed = False # bool |  (optional) if omitted the server will use the default value of False x_fields = "X-Fields_example" # str | An optional fields mask (optional)

     # example passing only required values which don't have defaults set